 ¿Qué tareas domésticas te gusta hacer?
-“Los Quehaceres”, “Las tareas del hogar” and “Los oficios de la casa” are three ways to refer to household chores in Spanish.
-This lesson will introduce the vocabulary for these tasks through a short video and several mini-conversations.
-In addition, we will discuss about ways to express obligations in Spanish using “Tener que”, “Hay que” and “Deber”.
-Comencemos…
+“Los Quehaceres“, “Las tareas del hogar” and “Los oficios de la casa” are three ways to refer to household chores in Spanish.
+This lesson will introduce the vocabulary for these activities through a short video and several mini-conversations.
+In addition, we will cover different ways to express obligations in Spanish using “Tener que”, “Hay que” and “Deber”.
+Let’s get started…

 Vocabulary Introduction: A list of chores in Spanish

-First, we will watch a short video introducing a list of chores in Spanish.
+First, please watch a short video introducing a list of chores in Spanish.
 These words will be used later in short conversations.
-The video consists of pictures representing different chores as well as some useful questions and phrases related to these new words.
+The video consists of pictures representing different chores, as well as some useful questions and phrases related to these new words.
 In addition, it contains a few grammar notes explaining how the examples work.
-The video is only in Spanish so it will be a good opportunity to practice listening.
-You can activate the captions (cc) if you need them.

 HAY QUE + Infinitive for obligations in Spanish

 Let’s discuss HAY QUE + infinitive for expressing obligations in Spanish.
 HAY comes from the verb HABER and means THERE IS/THERE ARE, but when it is accompanied by the word QUE it means something different: HAVE TO.
-The phrase HAY QUE is normally used to express obligations in Spanish without specifically saying who has to do a task or chore in this case, so it is somewhat impersonal e.g.: “Hay que lavar los trastes” (someone has to wash the dishes) and “Hay que cocinar” (someone has to cook).
+The phrase “Hay que…“ is normally used to express obligations in Spanish without specifically saying who has to do a task or chore in this case, so it is somewhat impersonal, for example:

 - Jack: Hay que mover estos muebles primero.